JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 Building your own tooling for documentation is silly, and I can say that because I've done it and it was silly.
 There are plenty of great tools out there, and while none of them are perfect, they are largely good and bad at the same things.

+Remember, the point of documentation tooling is to help you write good docs for your users, and to help them find what they're looking for.
+If you're spending more time building a website than writing example code or usage content, then you're building a website, not writing docs (which is totally fine, but not everyone wants to do that).

 ### Features of good docs

+When evaluating a "place to put your content", here's a list of table-stakes features that I think every docs site should have:

+* Syntax highlighted code blocks - every once in a while I come across some docs that miss this.
+It's surprisingly jarring and confusing.
+* Navigation, table of contents, etc - ways to find what you're looking for.
 * Search - users often have an idea of what they want, but either can't verbalize it or can't find it.
 Search is vital here.
 * Localization - even if your project doesn't have the capacity for building all the translations you'd want, the tools you use should still support it.
 Don't choose a documentation tool that can't expand past one language.

-* Syntax highlighted code blocks - every once in a while I come across some docs that miss this.
-It's surprisingly jarring and confusing.
-* Navigation, table of contents, etc - ways to find what you're looking for.
+Those first two are quite common, but I see a variety of good, bad or non-existent search features and very rarely localized docs.
+Actually translation the content aside, the tools we use need to support that capability.

 ### Just write markdown